Watercycle/Memory-Leak-Detector-For-C/README.md

 # Memory-Leak-Detector-For-C
-Let's try to address our leaking issue with an easier approach first.
+Valgrind works really well... if you are using Linux and have gotten it set up.
+So, if we can avoid that, lets take the simpler approach and just drop in some headers!

 # Overview
 This is a simple memory leak detector for C90 and up!
 Simple because it will only catch uses of malloc, calloc, realloc, and free.
 Depending on what is used in your project, you may want to extend the list of leaky functions to look for, say... fopen and fclose.

-# Got Strange Errors?
+# Strange Errors?
 If you get any strange errors, the first thing you should try is renaming the #defines to a unique name (my_malloc) and use those.
 Some standard libraries, like Cygwin stdlib.h, mark these memory functions as 'no_throw'.
 But, with modern IDEs you should be able to replace all 'free', for example, with 'my_free', quite